appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 :::info

-If you are using a public link to access the Testing Portal, you can only navigate between testing distribution profiles that have public links enabled.
+If you are using a public link to access the Tester Portal, you can only navigate between testing distribution profiles that have public links enabled.

 For more information about using public links, please visit the [using public link for distribution](/distribute/create-or-select-a-distribution-profile#using-public-link-for-distribution) documentation.

 :::

-## Logging Out of the Testing Portal
+## Logging Out of the Tester Portal

-Users can log out of the Testing Portal by following these steps:
+Users can log out of the Tester Portal by following these steps:

 1. **Click the Profile Icon:**
     - Locate and click on the profile icon in the top right corner of the screen.